Slot car racing: Formula-2000

-F-2000 is raced primarily in the midwest; it is a variation of the USRA Division 1 rules with the prime exception being traction/braking "glue" is not allowed to be applied to the racing surface by participants.
+F-2000 is raced primarily in the Midwest; it is a variation of the USRA Division 1 rules with the prime exception being traction/braking "glue" is not allowed to be applied to the racing surface by participants.
 Motor changes once the race has started are not allowed, and there are other rules restrictions intended to reduce the cost of participation.

 Other international organisations such as the IMCA and ISRA have their own classifications and technical regulations.
-Contact the organisation directly for their latest rules and series schedule.

 1:32 racing classes

 Many types of races exist for 1:32 racing classes.